Excavation access—

 There's a better option now.

-Quark Constructs offers a remotely-operated compact excavator — small enough to fit through a standard gate, powerful enough to do real work, and operated safely from outside the danger zone.
+Quark Constructs brings robotic excavation to your job site — a compact machine small enough to fit through a standard gate, powerful enough to do real work, and always paired with an on-site operator.

-No operator in the cab means no operator at risk.
-No diesel engine means no fumes, no noise complaints, and the ability to work indoors or in environmentally sensitive areas.
+No operator in the cab means no one at risk on steep slopes or unstable ground.
+No diesel engine means zero emissions, zero noise complaints, and the ability to work indoors or near sensitive areas.
+Consistent precision in tight spaces near structures and utilities.
+You keep your schedule, your budget stays intact, and the access problem goes away.

-1. You tell us about your site and project scope
+1. Tell us about your site and what you need dug

-2. We bring the robot excavator and an on-site remote operator
+2. We bring the robot + operator to your site

 3. We dig — you stay on schedule